letelescope/ascom-flat-panel/README.md

 - A light panel with variable brightness
 - A motorized cover

 The cover is motorized using a servo motor and held in open/close positions using simple magnets.
 The lightpanel is made using LEDs and the variable brightness is achieved via pulse width modulation (PWM).
-This "electronico-mechanical" assembly is controlled via a SAM-D21 based board with a custom firmware within a custom PCB.
-The SAM-D21 is particullarly suited because
+This "electronico-mechanical" assembly is controlled via a SAMD21 based board with a custom firmware within a custom PCB.
+The SAMD21 is particullarly suited because:

 - it can output 5V, that is needed to power the servo.
-- it can output +3V3 and allow us to choose between 3V anf 5V to power the LEDs.
+- it can output +3V3 and allow us to choose between 3V and 5V to power the LEDs.
-- It has 16 bits timer counters necessary to achieve fast PWM.
+- it has 16 bits timer counters necessary to achieve fast PWM.
 We do not want flickering flats...

 One can connect and send commands to the flat-panel using Serial (COM Port) over USB.
 When plugged in the device will be recognized by windows/linux as a COM device.